When is the Best time to visit Hawaii?

 Long, lazy days full of sunshine and memorable experiences define summer in Hawai’i.
 No matter which island you choose for you Hawai’i vacation, you’ll be delighted to find festivals and outdoor events to attend.

-June ushers in balmier weather and the rain tapers off, making outdoor activities the highlight of the month.
-Along with hitting the beaches and hiking trails, you can also attend the Maui Film Festival if you’re on island at the end of June or beginning of July.
+June ushers in balmier weather, and the rain tapers off, making outdoor activities the highlight of the month.
+Along with hitting the beaches and hiking trails, you can also attend the Maui Film Festival if you’re on the island at the end of June or beginning of July.
 Held annually, the Maui Film Festival produces a moonlit cinematic experience under-the-stars.

 Or plan your trip around King Kamehameha Day on June 11th.
 Every year, a floral parade is held at various locations throughout Hawai’i, including the Oahu parade that begins at the Iolani Palace.